 VU Systematic Literature Reviews: Protocol

-• match each of your PICO elements
+• match the elements of your question

-Some areas for your inclusion or exclusion criteria are:
+Typical inclusion or exclusion criteria include:

 Demographic factors